vooft/pepper-ui/README.md

-This is a Kotlin Multiplatform project targeting Web.
+This is a Kotlin Multiplatform project targeting Android, Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: